Consumer medicine information

 Talk to your doctor about the right methods of contraception for you and your partner.

-Tell your doctor if you are breastfeeding or intend to breastfeed.
-It is not known whether brigatinib contained in ALUNBRIG passes into breast milk.
-It is not recommended that you breastfeed while taking ALUNBRIG.
+Tell your doctor if you are breastfeeding or plan to breastfeed.
+It is not known whether brigatinib passes into breast milk.
+It is not recommended that you breastfeed while taking Alunbrig.

-Some medicines may interfere with ALUNBRIG and affect how it works.
+Some medicines and Alunbrig may interfere with each other.
 These include:

 • ketoconazole, itraconazole, voriconazole: medicines to treat fungal infections